Nakuru, Kenya: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-If you are traveling to Nakuru in July, you will notice that it is warm.
+Traveling to Nakuru in September, you will notice that it is a perfect temperature.
 Expect it to rain about half of the time.
 Average temperatures (including nighttime) are in the high 60s F (low 20s C).

 What to wear/what to pack: